weenhanceit/infrastructure/README.md

 ```

 The root directory of the static web site files is `/var/www/<domain-name>/html`.
+Note that the script doesn't seem to create the `html` directory, so you have to do that yourself.

 Now you can deploy the static web site.
 [TODO: How to deploy.]